-The college football regular season builds to one crowning every year, and it’s likely going to spoil a few Thanksgiving Day dinners in the process.
-I'm talking about Rivalry Week in college football, when schools that are separated by just a few hundred miles, and others that simply cringe at the sight of an opponent's colors, square off for 365 days of bragging rights.
+The college football regular season builds to one crowning moment every year, and it probably spoils a few Thanksgiving Day dinners in the process.
+I'm talking about Rivalry Week, when schools that are separated by just a few hundred miles and others that simply cringe at the sight of an opponent's colors square off for 365 days of bragging rights.

 25. Civil War: Oregon State vs. Oregon